 Yes.
 Library faculty and staff have developed means of conducting online instruction for specialized collections.
 If you have questions about how the sessions can work for your students, contact Special Collections.

-Where can I find current information on the novel coronavirus (COVID-19)?
+Where can I find current information on COVID-19?

-Up-to-date information on the novel coronavirus (COVID-19) is available on the USC update page.
+Up-to-date information is available on the USC coronavirus resources page.

 Refer to that page for current, official information relevant to the USC community.